MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     **Reflect on how these industries/roles align with your skills, interests, and values.**

+    - End to end Development
+        This aligns with all my interests and my current skills trajectory.
+Being profecient in building out websites end to end will be the foundation for all my future projects.

     - Game Engine Development
         This aligns with my problem-solving skills and passion for optimization.
 I enjoy finding creative solutions to technical constraints, making this a compelling field.
 While I have experience working with real-time systems and WebSockets, I have very little experience with graphics programming, low-level optimizations, and engine architecture.
 To build expertise, I need to explore C++ in-depth, rendering pipelines, physics engines, and performance tuning.